Nsustain/nsustain.com/README.md

   <b>What next?</b>
 </p>

-You could go to Nsustain
+Go to Nsustain
 and see if there's any project you'd love to invest your time in, or you can become a contributor to our website by forking this repository.
 Email soobinrho@nsustain.com
-if you have any question.
+if you have any question for us.

 Please email security@nsustain.com
 if you find any security hole.